SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 >
 > 2.4.1 Proportion of agricultural area under productive and sustainable agriculture

+This target is interpreted to cover research about
+* sustainable and resilient food production systems, and increasing productivity within sustainable systems
+* adaptation of food production systems to climate change and disasters
+* how food production systems can affect land and soil quality

+Increases in productivity of systems in general (i.e. without reference to sustainable/resilient practices) are not considered relevant.

 This query consists of 1 phrase.
+The general structure is *food production systems + sustainability/resilience/adaptation*.

 Types of agricultural system expanded using MeSH and Emtree subject vocabularies.

-Types of crops and livestock expanded using: FAO statistical year book (2013) <sup id="FAO2013">[1](#f1)</sup>.
-Major crops or "important food crops" included, oil crops excluded.
-Root crops covered by "crops" in phrase above.
+Types of crops and livestock expanded using FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f1)</a>).
+Major crops or "important food crops" are included, oil crops excluded.
+Root crops are covered by `crops`.

 ``` Ceylon =
 TS= (